logicly-au/docs.iar-dst.online/docs/child/domains/child-domain-4.rst

    c.
 Occasional substance use impacts on, or has the potential to impact on, the child’s mental health.

    d.
-Non prescribed use of prescription medications impacts on, or has the potential to impact on, the child’s mental health.
+Non prescribed use of prescription medications that impacts on, or has the potential to impact on, the child’s mental health.